 Reading Time: 9 mins

 Chandragupta Maurya, under the guidance of Chanakya, established the Mauryan Empire (322–185 BCE) in Magadha, one of the ‘16 Mahajanapadas’ (‘16 great kingdoms’) in Ancient India.
 The Empire reached its zenith under Ashoka, the 3rd Emperor of the dynasty, who ruled between 268 – 232 BCE.
 The Empire was said to have been the largest to ever exist in the Indian subcontinent and enjoyed decades of stability, harmony & peace establishing itself as a formidable power in the continent.
 Although 2000+ years have passed, substantial influence of this Ancient Empire can be seen in various parts of present India.
 Great Mauryan stupas are spread across the Indian subcontinent and sites such as Sarnath still stand today.
-The Lion Capital of Ashoka, the sculpture of 4 Asiatic lions standing back to back, has been adopted as the buy Lyrica online in uk National Emblem of India.
+The Lion Capital of Ashoka, the sculpture of 4 Asiatic lions standing back to back, has been adopted as the order Ivermectin over the counter National Emblem of India.

 The capital of this great empire was Pataliputra, modern day Patna.
 It is thus quite evident that Patna & its surrounding areas in the state of Bihar are treasure troves for historians and archaeologists.
 The ruins of Nalanda University, the centre of excellence of Ancient India, lies at a distance of approx. 75 kms from Patna.
 Rajgir (90 kms from Patna) was the capital of ancient state of Magadha before Patliputra i.e. it’s history dates back to Bimbisara and Ajatsatru of Haryanka Dynasty around mid of 6th century BCE (Pre-Mauryan era).
 Hundreds of pilgrims make their way to Bodh Gaya (120 kms from Patna), heavily influenced by Ashoka, which is the place where Gautama Buddha is said to have attained enlightenment.
 Not too far from this sacred destination lie the Barabar Hill Caves, which are among the oldest dating rock-cut caves of the Mauryan era containing rare Hindu and Buddhist scriptures.